PACIO Advance Healthcare Directive Interoperability Implementation Guide

 External drivers

-The aging population receiving healthcare in skilled nursing facilities and assisted living communities were under forced isolation to reduce the risk of contracting COVID-19.
-Additionally, due to the pandemic, those requiring medical care experienced transitions of care without family or a personal advocate to accompany them in order to influence medical care or be at their side; concerns about the viral transmission potential associated with paper advance directive documents further complicate transitions of care.
-The impact created a sense of disempowerment, isolation, and a disconnection with the world they can no longer safely interact freely with.
+The aging population receiving healthcare in skilled nursing facilities, assisted living communities, and other types of senior living settings were under forced isolation to reduce the risk of contracting, or spreading, COVID-19.
+Additionally, due to the pandemic, those requiring medical care experienced transitions of care without a family member or personal advocate to accompany them in order to influence the medical care provided or even just to be at the patient's side.
+Concerns about the potential viral transmission of paper advance healthcare directive documents further complicated transitions of care and communication of those important treatment preferences.
+The impact was a sense of disempowerment, isolation, and a disconnection with the world they could no longer safely interact freely with.

-Never before had the availability of verifiable digital advance directive documents been so essential to delivering care.
+Never before had the availability of verifiable digital advance healthcare directive information and documents been so essential to delivering care.

-Providers understood that a person’s goals, preferences, and priorities for care were a critical element in a person-centered healthcare system.
+Providers understood that a person's goals, preferences, and priorities for care were critical elements in person-centered care delivery.
+The need to modernize this aspect of the healthcare system was paramount to moving to the personalization that patients, regulators, payers, and families demanded.

-The role of technology and expanded adoption by the aging population, providers, and care teams brought to the forefront the expectation of seamless accessibility of advance directive information.
+The role of technology and expanded adoption by those desiring personalized care, providers who wanted to deliver goal-concordant care, and the care teams who were focused on what mattered and what was important to the people they cared for brought to the forefront an expectation of seamless digital accessibility of advance healthcare directive information.

 Audience/Expected Users